Creating a task

 Fill in the form

-The dialog has two required fields and an optional attachments area:
+The page has a Space dropdown, a description field, and an optional attachments area:

-- Start task in — pick the Space this task belongs to.
+- Space dropdown (above the input): pre-selects your current Space if you opened the page from inside one, or your last-used Space otherwise.
 Spaces that haven't been configured with a Git repository are disabled with the label link a code repo first.

-- What do you want to do? — describe the task in plain language, the way you'd describe it to a teammate.
+- What would you like to do?: describe the task in plain language, the way you'd describe it to a teammate.
 Be specific: instead of "fix the bug," write "fix the date picker on the orders page that returns the wrong year for dates in December."
+Prompt chips above the input give quick examples to start from.

 You can paste a screenshot directly into the description field; it attaches automatically.